 working to bookend the previous exhibit also meant curatorial choices were made

-that might have benefitted from additional labels or text.
+that might have benefited from additional labels or text.
 In the Heller

 interview, Williams said, “Anita O’Brien did such an amazing job with the